odoookentang/NeatStudyUfSES/README.md

+> This project faced a significant delay.
+Do not expect the app to be complete in such short time ;D

 # NSUfSES
 NeatStudy -  focused-User Studying Enahcement System (abbreviatedd as NSUfSES or NSfUSES or simplified as NUSE, pronouced Noose) is an application designed to make students study in a locked-in (similarly to how a Kiosk app might work) environment, in order to reduce distractions, and by such helping them to learn quicker.